Skip to main content

 Stockbrokers

-A stockbroker is an institution or individual that buys and sells stocks on behalf clients or customers.
-Stockbrokers settle trades and make sure that cash or security gets to their client safely and within a specified period of time.
+A stockbroker is an institution or individual that buys and sells stocks on behalf of clients or customers.
+Stockbrokers settle trades and make sure that cash or securities get to their clients safely and within a specified period of time.
 Many people buy and sell stocks themselves through online and discount brokerages.
 So you’re not required to use a stockbroker to start investing.
 It’s also possible to buy stock without a broker through programs such as dividend reinvestment plans or dividend reinvestment programs (DRIPs).

 Blue Chip Company